jgstew/jgstew.github.io/_posts/2018-10-30-Edit-DataTables-Console-Dashboard.md

     * Scroll Down and Click the `Preview` button on the far right
     * Scroll Up and Click the `Hide Source` link on the top left
     * View the Web Report
+        * Experiment and Compare the Functionality to the Dashboard